No. 25 Michigan State outlasts Indiana 40-31

 POLL IMPLICATIONS

-The Spartans were barely in the Top 25, and this wasn’t an especially convincing win – but unlike in their previous home game against Arizona State, they were able to prevail in the end.
+The Spartans were barely in the Top 25, and this wasn’t an especially convincing win – but unlike in their previous home game against Arizona State, they were able to win in the end and retain the Old Brass Spittoon.

 UP NEXT